isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiii.md

 To calculate the estimated SHN end-date, click here for an <a href="/shn-calculator" target="_blank">SHN calculator</a>.

-Travellers may complete their SHN at their own residence, self-sourced hotel, or serviced apartment.
+Travellers may complete their SHN at their own residence (see advisory below), self-sourced hotel, or serviced apartment.
 Travellers planning to serve their SHN at a self-sourced hotel should only secure their bookings after checking and ensuring that the hotel of choice can accommodate guests on SHN.
 Travellers may refer to <a href="https://sha.org.sg/stay-home-notice" target="_blank">this page</a> for the non-exhaustive list of hotels offering SHN-accommodation.

 During the SHN period, randomised in-person or phone/video compliance check(s) will be conducted.
 Failure to comply with any SHN-related requirement is an offence under the Infectious Diseases Act.
 Errant travellers can expect to be fined, imprisoned, and/or have their residency/work permits revoked. <a href="/health/shn#shn-compliance-checks" target="_blank">Click here for more information on SHN-related compliance matters</a>.

 <div style="padding-left: 5px; padding-bottom: 20px; font-size:16px; line-height:1.0; border-style: solid; border-width: 1px; margin-bottom:20px;">
-<p style="margin-top:15px; margin-bottom:0px; font-size:16px; line-height:1.5;"><b>[Advisory for travellers serving SHN at home]</b> Travellers may serve SHN at their residence, with other household members, regardless of vaccination status or travel history.
-However, travellers residing with unvaccinated vulnerable household members, are strongly encouraged to serve their SHN in isolation in a room and minimise contact with their vulnerable household members.
-If this is not feasible, travellers are advised to consider alternative accommodation.</p>
+<p style="margin-top:15px; margin-bottom:0px; font-size:16px; line-height:1.5;"><b>[Advisory for travellers serving SHN at home]</b><br><br>Travellers may serve SHN at their residence, with other household members, regardless of their vaccination status or travel history.
+In addition to being in isolation alone in a room, travellers are advised to minimise contact with any household members and avoid sharing bathrooms.
+If bathroom sharing cannot be avoided, all members in the household are advised to:</p>
-	<p style="margin-top:10px; margin-bottom:0px; font-size:16px; line-height:1.5;">Travellers should designate a specific bathroom to be used by themselves.
-If a bathroom has to be shared, the following actions are suggested:</p>
 	<ol style="margin-top:0px; list-style-type: lower-roman;">
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Lower the lid before flushing the toilet;</li>
 		<li style="font-size:16px; margin-top:5px; margin-bottom:0px; line-height:1.5;">Clean and disinfect contact surfaces after each use; and</li>